Best student laptops 2023: from budget-friendly to top-of-the-line

 Does this convertible laptop sound like your dream study companion?
 Read our full HP Envy x360 review to learn more about its potential

-We don’t quite know what this academic year holds, but we do know that no matter what kind of learning you’ll be doing – fully remote, in-person or a mix of the two –these laptops will be the perfect companions for studying, for staying in touch with friends and family and for creativity too.
+We don’t quite know what this academic year holds – after the last few years anything could happen and we'd believe it – but we do know that whether your learning is fully remote, in-person or a mix of the two these laptops will be the perfect companions for studying, for movie nights with roommates, for staying in touch with friends and family and for creativity, too.

-How do I choose the best student laptop?
+How to choose the best student laptop for you

 Today's computers need to be able to do much more than the primitive number-crunchers of old.
 They need to support a huge range of software, given that several courses have special requirements, as well as the standard office packages.